Javelin throw: Javelin redesigns

 On 1 April 1986, the men's javelin (800 g) was redesigned by the governing body (the IAAF Technical Committee).
 They decided to change the rules for javelin design because of the increasingly frequent flat landings and the resulting discussions and protests when these attempts were declared valid or invalid by competition judges.
 The world record had also crept up to a potentially dangerous level, 104.80 m by Uwe Hohn.
-With throws exceeding 100 meters, it was becoming difficult to safely stage the competition within the confines of a stadium infield.
+With throws exceeding 100 metres, it was becoming difficult to safely stage the competition within the confines of a stadium infield.
 The javelin was redesigned so that the centre of gravity was moved 4 cm forward.
 In addition, the surface area in front of centre of gravity was reduced, while the surface area behind the centre of gravity was increased.
 This had an effect similar to that produced by the feathers on an arrow.
 The javelin turns into the relative wind.
 This relative wind appears to originate from the ground as the javelin descends, thus the javelin turns to face the ground.
 As the javelin turns into the wind less lift is generated, reducing the flight distance by around 10% but also causing the javelin to stick in the ground more consistently.
 In 1999, the women's javelin (600 g) was similarly redesigned.

-Modifications that manufacturers made to recover some of the lost distance, by increasing tail drag (using holes, rough paint or dimples), were forbidden at the end of 1991 and marks made using implements with such modifications removed from the record books.
+Modifications that manufacturers made to recover some of the lost distance, by increasing tail drag (using holes, rough paint or dimples), were forbidden at the end of 1991 and performances made using implements with such modifications removed from the record books.
 Seppo Räty had achieved a world record of 96.96 m in 1991 with such a design, but this record was nullified.